cicichang11/KNN-Based-Classification-of-Spinal-Conditions-in-the-Vertebral-Column-Data-Set/README.md

 ## Usage
 Run the Jupyter notebook KNN-Based_Classification_Cici_Chang.ipynb to perform the analysis.
 The notebook contains detailed instructions and code for each step of the project.

-## Contributing
-Contributions to the project are welcome.
-Please ensure that any enhancements or bug fixes are accompanied by appropriate test cases.